Section 1. Purpose

 Section 4.
 Responsibility

-The responsibility for implementation of this procedure is assigned jointly to the Director of Human Resources and the supervisors.
+The responsibility for implementation of this procedure is assigned jointly to the Chief Human Resource Officer, Student Payroll, and the supervisors.

 This procedure becomes effective immediately, and remains in effect until modified or revoked.